fnaumenko/isChIP/README.md

 * ```gaps``` – total fraction of reference undefined regions (gaps); only in ```PAR``` and ```DBG``` verbose mode;
 * ```g_excl``` – fraction of at each end excluded from treatment; only in ```PAR``` and ```DBG``` verbose mode;
 * ```mm:ss``` – wall time (only if ```–t|--time``` option is set)

+In the ‘total’ line, the total number of reads is indicated, as well as the average values of the density and the relative number of gaps and excluded from the treatment gaps for the entire genome.

 ### Limitation
 The total number of chromosomes is restricted by 255.<br>